uuuueuphoria/react-employeeManager/README.md

 - This project is built and deployed on firebase.
 To learn more about firebase: (https://firebase.google.com/)

 - This project is built using React, React is an open-source, front end, JavaScript library for building user interfaces or UI components.
 To learn more about React: (https://reactjs.org/)

+- This project use uuid to generate random id for each employee to be inserted into fire store.
+More info about uuid: (https://www.npmjs.com/package/uuidv4)

 **Link of working demo:** https://react-employee-manager-wanlun.web.app